n64decomp/perfect_dark/README.md

 The game is in a somewhat functional but probably unstable state.
 There are major graphical issues, minor audio issues and possibly other issues.
-Splitscreen modes currently do not work.

-There are currently no "extra features" implemented except for janky mouselook, arbitrary resolution support (with partial widescreen support) and somewhat expanded heap size.
+There are currently no "extra features" implemented except for janky mouselook, arbitrary resolution support (with partial widescreen support), some extra controls and somewhat expanded heap size.

 ## Download